Orestis-Milolidakis/Orestis-Milolidakis.github.io/index.md

 - **Recursion theory:** Algorithmic Randmoness

 ## Material
 Here are some materials I have worked on.
+I am presently focused on my PhD studies, but I add a few updates when time permits.

 ### [Paper] Maximum degree in minor-closed clases.
 Every planar graph is a minor of a planar graph of maximum degree 3.
 What if we replaced "planar" with another minor-closed class?